Review: Vauxhall Cascada (2013 – 2018)

 Vauxhall Cascada (2013 – 2018): At A Glance

-At first glance you might think the Vauxhall Cascada is a convertible version of the Astra – but it’s actually more similar in size to the likes of the Audi A5 Cabriolet.
+At first glance you might think the Vauxhall Cascada is a convertible version of the Astra – but, built in the USA, it’s actually more similar in size to the Audi A5 Cabriolet.
 That means there is a good amount of space on offer, with room for four adults plus a reasonably sized boot - providing the fabric roof isn’t folded down.

 The roof is dual-layered as standard, but it can be upgraded to a very impressive triple layer roof that offers almost as much refinement as you’d expect from a fixed-roof car.
 It takes 17 seconds to fold and can be raised or lowered at speeds up to 30mph, which is handy if you’re caught in a sudden downpour while stuck in traffic.

 There's a broad choice of engines with a 1.4-litre petrol with 140PS, a 1.6-litre petrol and a 2.0-litre CDTi with either 165PS or 195PS.
 The Cascada is a heavy car, so the 140PS engine is a little lacklustre when it comes to performance, however the rest of the engines offer reasonable everyday get-up-and-go.

 Regardless of engine the Cascada is more at home cruising at a gentle pace rather than attacking corners with gusto.
 It’s relaxed and easy to drive, but there’s little excitement on offer.
 That said, there’s a lot to like about the Cascada if you can get past the Vauxhall badge (or the Buick badge or the Opel badge) - it's very easy to drive, impressively well built and offers good levels of refinement.